AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 ## Level Up

-When you **have downtime \(hours or days\) and XP equal to \(or greater than\) your current level+7**, you can reflect on your experiences and hone your skills.
+When you **have downtime (hours or days) and XP equal to (or greater than) your current level+7**, you can reflect on your experiences and hone your skills.

 - Subtract your current level+7 from your XP.
 - Increase your level by 1.
 - Choose a new advanced move from your class.
 - If you are the wizard, you also get to add a new spell to your spellbook.
-- Choose one of your stats and increase it by 1 \(this may change your modifier\).
+- Choose one of your stats and increase it by 1 (this may change your modifier).
 Changing your Constitution increases your maximum and current HP.
 Ability scores can’t go higher than 18.

 ## Carouse

-When you **return triumphant and throw a big party**, spend 100 coins and roll +1 for every extra 100 coins spent. ✴On a 10+, choose 3. ✴On a 7–9, choose 1. ✴On a miss, you still choose one, but things get really out of hand \(the GM will say how\).
+When you **return triumphant and throw a big party**, spend 100 coins and roll +1 for every extra 100 coins spent. ✴On a 10+, choose 3. ✴On a 7–9, choose 1. ✴On a 6-, you still choose one, but things get really out of hand (the GM will say how).

 - You befriend a useful NPC.
 - You hear rumors of an opportunity.